 About VA Education Benefits

-The Financial Aid office of Faulkner State Community college makes every effort to ensure that all veterans, dependents, and reservists receive their educational benefits in a timely manner.
+The Financial Aid office of the College makes every effort to ensure that all veterans, dependents, and reservists receive their educational benefits in a timely manner.
 If you have any questions about applying for VA education benefits, please contact the financial aid office.
 For other information, including questions regarding your eligibility, please contact the Department of Veterans Affairs (DVA) at 1-888-GIBILL1.

 VA Chapters for Educational Benefits